null

 How to Install: A Step-by-Step Guide

-Slide a Stainless Steel Hose Clamp over each connection point where the tubing overlaps the barbs.
-Tighten firmly with a nut driver to prevent blowouts under pressure.
+Slide the clamps over the area where the tubing overlaps the barbs.
+Tighten them firmly with a nut driver or flathead screwdriver to ensure a leak-proof seal.

 ✔ Compatibility Check